Last Updated on November 29, 2019 by Christine Kaaloa

 Chodofu or Stinky Tofu is stinky by western standards, but Taiwanese appreciate the smell.
 “We usually like it stinkier,” remarked Napolean.
 Somehow, I expected him to say that.

 On a breezy day, you can find a vendor based on smell alone.
 A strong, pungent smell wafts through the air, kinda like the smell of dirty socks.
 Tofu is naturally fermented, so the stink is attributed to the aged brine.
 The first bite is a little off-putting, as it tastes the way it smells.
 A couple bites later, it will grow on you.
 Sometimes, the chodofu is accompanied by pickled cabbage and hot sauce.
 They both enhance the flavor in a good way.
+If you love tofu, check out the tofu town of Daxi in Taoyuan.

 This next stop was a secret highlight for me and it wasn’t about food… it was to sample betel nut.
 Betel nut is a mild intoxicant similar to having a can of beer.
 The cheesy blinking neon sign, is unassuming, but if you’re a taxi or bus driver in-the-know, you’d probably stop for it.